 Remarkably, the regimental colour has been hanging in St Peter’s Church in Belper for two centuries, though it is now in a state of terminal decay.
 Images were posted on the “Belper and Proud” Facebook page in 2015, together with a photo of the colour from 1908.
 The field still has something of its original yellow colour; the title “BELPER / LOCAL MILITIA” is painted in gold within a Union wreath tied with a ribbon at the foot.

-A number of images can be found online of what is said to be an officer’s gilt cap plate used from 1803 for the Chatsworth Volunteer Infantry, which may (or may not) also have seen use with the successor regiment of Local Militia.
-This shows the arms of the Duke of Devonshire, including the motto “Cavendo Tutus”, and the Garter motto (“Honi Soit …”).
+A number of images can be found online of what is said to be an officer’s cap plate used from 1803 for the Chatsworth Volunteer Infantry, which may (or may not) also have seen use with the successor regiment of Local Militia.
+Of gilt copper, and measuring 15 x 10 cm, this shows the arms of the Duke of Devonshire, including the motto “Cavendo Tutus”, and the Garter motto (“Honi Soit …”).

 Derby Local Militia (Derby)